DEFRA/fcp-defra-id-example/README.md

 If any route does not have a scope defined, it will be accessible to all authenticated users.

-The `/` route is set to be unprotected to allow users to access the start page without being authenticated.
+The `/` route is set to be unprotected and only tries to authenticate the to allow users to access the start page without being authenticated.

 If a user tries to access a route without the required scope, the `error` plugin will return the `403` page.